About the Program

 Song repertoire integrated into the learning process is carefully selected from the best that is available.
 We affiliate with RSCM (The Royal School of Church Music) in regards to repertoire selection and musicianship goals.
 Choristers learn to sing in many languages: Latin, Hebrew, Italian, Gaelic, Spanish, German and several African dialects.
-Additionally, as a temporary departure from our more "serious" music, children of all ages delight in the song literature of Education Through Music and The Richards Institute.
+Additionally, choristers participate in the musical experiences offered in the song literature of Education Through Music and The Richards Institute.

 Over the years we have been able to create and recreate learning materials tailored to the needs of our own choristers.
 The choristers’ service books are designed especially for them as a practical yet instructional tool.
 Scores can be imprinted in such a way as to bring the music or the words more to life.
 Because we are blessed to be in this place that believes in the creative process, we are able to make rehearsals more personal and focused on the Spirit of Christ working in and amongst these children.